thelgevold/rxjs-socket.io/README.md

 Server:
 From the server folder

-npm install
+1-npm install

-node server.js
+2-node server.js

 Client:
 From the client folder

-npm install
+1-npm install

-ng serve
+2-ng serve